JumpstartLab/workshop_mergesort/README.md

 [Jasmine](https://github.com/pivotal/jasmine) is a JavaScript Testing Framework

 > Jasmine is a Behavior Driven Development testing framework for JavaScript.
 It does not rely on browsers, DOM, or any JavaScript framework.
 Thus it's suited for websites, Node.js projects, or anywhere that JavaScript can run.

+We've already setup Jasmine for you in this repo, so you can just run:

 ```bash
 rake jasmine